JeffreyPanotes/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configurations</h1>
-This demonstrates the necessary changes I make to configure osTicket so it can be used as a proper ticketing system.<br />
+This demonstrates the necessary changes we make to configure osTicket so it can be used as a proper ticketing system.<br />

 <h2>Environments and Technologies Used</h2>